Geometric Hardy inequalities on the Heisenberg groups via convexity: Introduction

 Our main interest in this work is to prove subelliptic geometric Hardy inequalities with best constant on the Heisenberg group $\H^n$, but also on any stratified group of step two.
 Our approach is based on the general method of \cite{BFT04} and in particular in the $L^p$-superharmonicity of the distance function.
 The general result is then implemented in different contexts.

-In the case of the Euclidean distance on the Heisenberg group $\H^n$ we prove the following result which goes beyond the convexity condition.
+Let us first consider some known results about Hardy inequalities in Euclidean domains.
+Assume that $U\subset\R^d$ is a bounded domain with $C^2$ boundary and let $p>1$.

+One approach to study the Hardy inequality in $U$ is by using the fact that if we consider functions supported in a small neighbourhood of a boundary point, then the Hardy constant is $((p-1)/p)^p$.
+However, if we try to pass from this local inequality to a global one on $U$, then one ends up with the inequality

+for some $c>0$ depending on $U$.
+It is not possible to avoid the $L^p$ term unless some geometric assumption is made on $U$.

+Indeed, for $p=2$, \cite{Dav95} Davies constructed certain planar sectors with Hardy constant smaller that $1/4$.
+By approximating such a sector by an increasing sequence of bounded smooth domains one concludes the existence of bounded smooth domains with Hardy constant smaller than $1/4$.
+In the same article and for dimension $d\geq 3$, Davies constructed conical domains with Hardy constant arbitrarily small; again, this shows the existence of bounded smooth domains with the same property.
+Concerning the general case $p>1$, elemantary considarations show that when the domain is the complement of a ball in $\R^d$ and $p>(d+1)/2$ then the (global) Hardy constant is smaller than $((p-1)/p)^p$.
+A simple argument then shows the existence of tori for which the same holds true.

+It is a central question to find conditions on the domain $U$ under which the Hardy constant is equal to $((p-1)/p)^p$.

+In the context of the Heisenberg group $\Hei^n$ one similarly expects that in order to obtain the Hardy constant $((p-1)/p)^p$ some geometric condition is necessary on the domain.
+Indeed, Proposition \ref{prop:non} below uses a lifting argument to show that each of the above examples for Euclidean domains induces a corresponding example in $\Hei^n$ for the Hardy inequality with Euclidean distance.
+The main idea here is to lift the Euclidean domain $U\subset \R^n$ to the domain $U \times \R \subset \H^n$ in the Heisenberg group.

+The condition introduced in this article, namely the $p$-horizontal superharmonicity of the distance function, turns out to be a natural condition.
+For the case of the Euclidean distance in a Carnot group of step two it applies to any convex domain for any $p>1$, see Section 4.
+But it is also valid to domains that are not necessarily convex as is seen in Section 2.
+Moreover it is applied, as already mentioned, to the Carnot-Carath\'eodory distance and the gauge pseudodistance.

+We now present the main results of this article.
+The torus $T\subset\Hei^n$ defined in the next theorem is not a convex domain but satisfies the geometric assumption $\Delta_{p,\Hei^n}d\leq 0$ for any $p>1$.
 The precise value of the constant $\beta(p,n)$ is given in Proposition \ref{prop:torus}.

 {\bf Theorem A.} {\it Let $R>\rho>0$ and let $T$ denote the torus

 where $r=\sqrt{|x|^2+|y|^2}$.
 For any $p>1$ there exists a positive constant $\beta(p,n)$ such that if

 then